-Chemical processing has a broad spectrum of applications from conveyance lines to isolation containment and fluid bed drying.
-The processing of chemicals frequently requires high-temperature air-streams that need to be both heated and cooled to create the desired finished product.
+Chemical processing has a broad spectrum of applications, from conveyance lines to isolation containment and fluid bed drying.
+The processing of chemicals frequently requires high-temperature air streams that must be heated and cooled to create the desired finished product.

-In this field, we have applications in accelerated drying and providing a consistent drying result to ensure the processing is maximised.
-Stopping the re-absorption of moisture in long-term storage to the prevention of condensation on parts used in processing, the knowledge we have can support your business.
+We have applications in accelerated drying and providing a consistent drying result to ensure the processing is maximised in this field.
+Stopping the reabsorption of moisture in long-term storage to prevent condensation on parts used in processing, the knowledge we have can support your business.

 Some of the issues that we have come across in this industry include: